 You mention that you hope you can use your new travel writing position and assignments as collateral for securing press trips.
 Is your goal to get free travel?
 Or is your goal to get paid for your work?
 Or both?

-If press trip invitations start flooding in, and if you find these magazine assignments are strong collateral when you're applying for assistance with DMOs, then by all means write for free.
+If press trip invitations start flooding in, and if you find these magazine assignments are strong collateral when you're applying for assistance with Destination Marketing Organizations (DMOs), then by all means write for free.
 And use this credential to the max.

 However, you might also find that your assignments with this magazine